 We learned from her former owners that she was spayed, vaccinated yearly, fed kibble and microchipped.
-All huge strikes against her if you ask me (and you can learn more by clicking through to the links I hyperlinked on each of these strikes).
+All huge strikes against her health.

 Since her former owners always allowed her to roam, spaying her was probably a very good idea for her and for any consequences of pregnancy for her and potential pups.
 I am looking at it from a long-term health perspective though not a political one.

 Secondly all those vaccines have definitely done damage to her health, her very DNA in fact.
-I know I can’t detoxify her body entirely because that damage is permanent I am sad to say and even if many refuse to believe that it doesn’t change the FACTS.
+I know I may not be able to entirely detoxify her body entirely but I am ever hopeful.

 When she first got here, she was of course very sweet and friendly.
 But she seemed so exhausted and not just from the summer heat.
 Her eyes lit up when she was the futon and chair we have on the patio for the dogs – whatever dogs grace our home.
 She “asked” with her eyes to get on that furniture and I said yes.
 She slept an awful lot when she first got here.
 I brushed her daily trying to get that awful, dried, brittle fur off of her – she hadn’t been brushed in a very, very long time.
 That first week I also gave her a bath which she appreciated after the fact 😉

-She has some vaginal leakage which I attribute to a pediatric spay – one of my major pet peeves.
+She has some vaginal leakage which I attribute to poor spay.
 One of her eyes appeared to have been damaged in some way.
 She sees very well but there is something off in that eye.
-It is now leaking which I attribute to detoxification.
+It is now leaking which I attribute to both detoxification AND trauma.
 We use CS in it which does help.

 I began giving her (and King) fulvic/humic acid which is very supportive to both dogs.
 And also the Mycoformulas mushrooms (weekly).
 Along with probiotics and enzymes.
 Once a week I give King a raindrop technique – Schatzie lets me do a very diluted one about every other week.
 She does lay nearby as I do one on King.
-She also gets benefits from the essential oils as I diffuse every evening.
+She also gets benefits from the essential oils as I diffuse most evenings with an ultrasonic diffuser.